Massey University, New Zealand

 Daniela Bustos-Korts works as a researcher at Biometris, Wageningen University (NL).
 She graduated with a BSc in Agriculture and an MSc in Crop Physiology from the Universidad Austral de Chile.
 In 2017, she obtained her PhD from Wageningen University.
 Her PhD thesis was about the use of statistical and crop growth models for phenotype prediction across multiple environments.
 Her research interests are in the development of strategies that combine statistical and crop growth models to help breeders designing effective phenotyping and prediction schemes that will help them improving response to selection.
 These strategies involve the use of crop growth models like APSIM and linear mixed models for multi-trait and multi-environment genomic prediction.

-London School of Hygiene & Tropical Medicine, UK
+London School of Hygiene & Tropical Medicine, United Kingdom

 James Carpenter is professor of medical statistics at the London School of Hygiene & Tropical Medicine, and has a 50% secondment to the MRC Clinical Trials Unit at UCL.
 Research interests include: missing observations (both outcomes and covariates), in particular the method of multiple imputation and sensitivity analysis; meta-analysis; multilevel modelling and bootstrap methods, with social and medical applications.